OSGeo/gdal/doc/source/development/rfc/rfc105_safe_path_manipulation_functions.rst

 The later in date is https://issues.oss-fuzz.com/issues/388868487 , fixed by https://github.com/OSGeo/gdal/pull/11638 , and shows how subtle those bugs can be.
-In that instance, the issue is due to complex chains of calls where we end up using more than 10 instances of the thread-locale storage.
+In that instance, the issue is due to complex chains of calls where we end up using more than 10 instances of the thread-local storage.

 Implementation
 --------------